 On top of that, I know that achieving things that weren’t down on paper makes me feel much more proud of myself.
 There’s some kind of psychology there about not liking to do what I’ve been told (even if it was me doing the telling in the first place).
 Please don’t analyse me too hard.

-With all that in mind, now that I’m my own boss I’ll work my own way, thank you very much.
+With all that in mind, I’m my own boss and I’ll work my own way, thank you very much.

 I’m taking a fresh approach to goal setting for the new year.

 In fact, I’m not setting myself goals (queue dramatic music).